 - Overnight French toast casseroles and breakfast strata are often made with a base of bread cubes.
 PRO-Tip: Make sure to use stale bread or dry it out yourself by cutting it into cubes and spreading it out in one layer on a baking sheet, tossing occasionally, until it dries out.

 - Make sure your custard mixture is well mixed for the best consistency.
 I beat my eggs first, then add the milk and cream and whisk until they’re combined.

 - Spread your bread and other ingredients evenly in your casserole dish, then pour on the custard.
-You can pour in half, let it soak in and add the rest.
-I also like to use my spatula to press on the surface so that it’s all a similar depth.
+Start by pouring in half the custard, let it soak in, and then add the rest.
+I like to use my spatula to press on the surface so that it’s all a similar depth.